Taking Time out of Programme (OOP) in foundation training

 Time out during F1 or F2 placements will only be considered in exceptional (usually unplanned) circumstances that cannot be managed under existing employer policies.
 Such exceptional circumstances may, for example, include health reasons.

-If a trainee’s request for time out has been agreed, but their plans/arrangements change, the Foundation School will attempt to identify an appropriate training opportunity at short notice but cannot guarantee to do so.
+If a doctor’s request for time out has been agreed, but their plans/arrangements change, the Foundation School will attempt to identify an appropriate training opportunity at short notice but cannot guarantee to do so.

-Trainees who want time out of their Foundation Programme should, in the first instance, discuss this with their educational supervisor and trust Foundation Programme Director.
+Foundation Doctors who want time out of their Foundation Programme should, in the first instance, discuss this with their educational supervisor and trust Foundation Programme Director.

-A decision will be made within 15 working days of the annual deadline or receipt of application for applications made after the deadline, unless further information is required.
+A decision will be made within 30 working days of the annual deadline or receipt of application for applications made after the deadline, unless further information is required.
 In such cases, the applicant will be advised as to when a decision can be expected.